lecritch/keras_and_tensorflow-chi-sea-dsc/README.md

 Consider that we still see our loss decreasing and our accuracy increasing.
 We try to add more complexity to our model by adding more layers.

+In both models above, we see that our loss has begun to increase slightly.

-We see that our model is overfit.
+This is a sign that our model is overfit.
 Just like in our previous models, after a certain amount of learning, the loss on the validation set starts increasing.

 # Regularization